-We may experience substantial period-to-period fluctuations in future operating results due to the erosion of our average selling prices.
-We have reduced the average unit price of our products in anticipation of future competitive pricing pressures, new product introductions by us or our competitors and other factors.
-If we are unable to offset any such reductions in our average selling prices by increasing our sales volumes and reducing production costs, our gross profits and revenues will suffer.
-To maintain our gross profit percentage, we will need to develop and introduce new products and product enhancements on a timely basis and continually reduce our costs.
-Our failure to do so would cause our revenues and gross profit percentage to decline.
+We may experience substantial period-to-period fluctuations in future operating results due to the erosion of our average selling prices, particularly for mobile handset products.
+We have reduced the average unit price of our products in anticipation of or in response to competitive pricing pressures, new product introductions by us or our competitors and other factors.
+If we are unable to offset any such reductions in our average selling prices by increasing our